Natural Resource Management

 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in resource management have a median salary of $30,900 during the early years of their career.
+Data from the U.S. Department of Education shows that natural resource management students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $30,900 per year.
 During this timeframe, most salaries fell between $26,900 (25th percentile) and $35,000 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in resource management, it does not mean that they are working in a job related to their degree.